-Command/Ctrl + S to save the Smart Object and then close this document, leaving our original document open.
+Control-S to Save the Smart Object and then close this document, leaving our original document open.

 As you can see, we now have only one Smart Object layer in our "Wine" group.
 We are now able to add a completely new set of Layer Styles to this layer.